fontforge/fontforge/README.md

 Please see [`CONTRIBUTING.md`](CONTRIBUTING.md).

-This is a test branch for Travis CI on osx
+This is a test branch for Travis CI on osx.
+Force rebuild1.